-So I set about doing what I always do when I feel like I’ve hit a roadblock.
+So I set about doing what I always do when I feel I’ve hit a roadblock.
 I scratched my head and took a deep dive into creative brainstorming.
 I got to work.

 What (if anything) could I offer couples on the brink and people who can’t attend couples therapy?
-Is it even possible to digitally provide a quality, impactful and meaningful service that benefits failing relationships as much as marriage counseling, or even better, a private couple retreat?
+Is it even possible to digitally provide a quality, impactful and meaningful service that benefits failing relationships as much as marriage counseling; or, even better, a private couple retreat?
 I was skeptical for sure.

 C2C is Interactive

 As a relationship expert, I built C2C to be interactive because you need to have a relationship with me to trust me.
 In my experience, couples who trust me are more likely to do the hard work and improve their relationships.
-It’s my job to earn your trust, and I do that by showing up wholeheartedly, with my humanity, skills, humor, knowledge, and passion for helping people love well.
+It’s my job to earn your trust, and I do that by showing up wholeheartedly, with my humanity, skills, humor, knowledge, and passion for helping people to love well.
 Plus, my relationship with you allows me to create the best digital class possible by keeping a pulse on your unique needs and situations.
 The last thing I want is to have C2C be another cookie-cutter online class; for you to feel alone during an already lonely time.
 I built C2C to be a pillar of support, with me as your guide as you navigate the class materials and exercises.